 CAR CRASH WITH NO AUTO INSURANCE, NO DRIVERS LICENSE

 One of our lawyers recently met with a new client in Albert Lea MN.
 She is a schoolteacher who was on her way to work when another car took a curve too fast on an icy day, lost control of his car, and crashed into her.
 Now she is suffering from a concussion and has missed many days of school and may miss many more.
 She is a dedicated schoolteacher who wants to teach her students, and the students need her in the classroom.
-The school district has to pay a substitute teacher to fill in, and the continuity of the classroom is being disrupted.
+The school district now has to pay a substitute teacher to fill in, and the continuity of the classroom is being disrupted.